nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a buyer : `delete`

-Deletes the specified buyer from the address book.
+Deletes the specified buyer from the buyer list.

 Format: `delete INDEX`